Attack the Block: Plot

-In the weed room, Brewis notices a luminescent stain on Moses' jacket under the ultraviolet light.
-Brewis theorises that the aliens are like spores, drifting through space on solar winds until they chance on a habitable planet; after landing in an area with enough food, the female lets off a strong pheromone to attract the male creatures so that they can mate and propagate their species; Moses has been carrying scent since he and the others killed the female which is how the males have always been able to find them.
+In the weed room, Brewis notices a luminescent stain on Moses's jacket under the ultraviolet light.
+Brewis theorises that the aliens are like spores, drifting through space on solar winds until they chance on a habitable planet; after landing in an area with enough food, the female lets off a strong pheromone to attract the male creatures so that they can mate and propagate their species; Moses has been carrying scent since he killed the female, which is how the males have always been able to find them.
 Moses persuades Pest to return Samantha's stolen ring and together they form a plan.
 As Samantha has not been stained with the alien pheromone she can to go to Moses's flat and turn on the gas oven.

 Samantha successfully bypasses the aliens and turns on the gas in the flat.
-She leaves the tower block, and Moses, with the corpse of the small female alien strapped to his back, runs to the gas-filled apartment with all of the big male aliens following him.
-He throws the corpse into the apartment; with a firework he ignites the room and leaps out of the window.
+She leaves the tower block, and Moses, with the corpse of the small female alien strapped to his back, runs to the gas-filled flat with all of the big male aliens following him.
+He throws the corpse into the flat; with a firework he ignites the room and leaps out of the window.
 The resulting explosion kills all the aliens but leaves the high-rise flat in flames.
 Moses survives by grabbing onto a flag hanging from the balcony.

-In the aftermath, Moses, Pest, Brewis and Ron are arrested and held responsible by the arriving police for all of the recent deaths (caused by the aliens) around the block that night.
+In the aftermath, Moses, Pest, Brewis and Ron are arrested and held responsible by the arriving police for all of the recent deaths around the block that night.
 The police then ask Samantha to identify Moses and his friends as those who killed everyone, including the two police officers who had arrested Moses earlier.
 Instead, Samantha says the boys are her neighbours and they protected her.
 In the back of the police van, Moses and Pest hear the residents of the block cheering for Moses; they both smile.